hollyhudson/not_workshop/README.md

 ![example flow for Node Red](images/nodered-example-flow.png)

-If you do a lot of programming, you're probably already thinking of ways to script automations for your devices with MQTT.
-But if you don't want to write a lot of code, or want to make it possible for non-programmers in your household or workspace to edit automations, Node Red is a good option.
-Most of the interface is boxes (nodes) that you "wire" together to pass messages from one component to another, with some javascript thrown in where necessary to customise the logic of those automations.
-Plus you can easily create a web-based dashboard of buttons and switches that folks can access from their laptops and smartphones.
+You'll probably want one central hub for all of your device information and automation logic to reside so that there is one central place to go when you want to add a feature or if something breaks.

+You could script things together with your favorite programming language, but Node Red provides a convenient unified interface for both your DIY things and your consumer IoT devices.
+It's a low-code environment, so it will be easier for members of your household who do not code to understand and tweak.
+In addition it provides a browser-based dashboard that you can access from laptops and phones.

 ![example dashboard for Node Red](images/nodered-example-dashboard.png)